ghc-proposals/ghc-proposals/proposals/0000-error-values-proposal.rst

 at the price of being a lot more cumbersome to use: error consumers would have to use ``Typeable`` to implement specific behaviours for some types of errors.
-This price is likely a higher one to pay in the long run than the import cycles that we would work around when implementing the current proposal, as the cost will likely be non-trivial when/if we implement the proposal, but very small afterwards, especially with a flat hierarchy.
-GHC does not get a new subsystem nor an error infrastructure redesign all that often.
+This price is likely a higher one to pay in the long run than the refactorings necessary to implement this proposal, or than the import cycles that would come with using this proposal's ``GHCError`` everywhere. we would work around when implementing the current proposal,

 Unresolved Questions
 --------------------